Did Enbridge Use Toxic Chemicals to Clean Up Their Oil Spill in Kalamazoo?

 I asked Enbridge about these documents, and Graham White, and after initially responding that “our statements still stand,” he told me that “these documents are authorizations from Michigan DEQ for one of our contractors, JFNew, to use these products to control vegetation along the banks for Talmadge Creek.”
 He also noted that “the listed products are aquatic herbicides and related products that are used to control weeds and nuisance plants.
 They are not used for oil spill response or oil recovery.”

 But this explanation doesn’t entirely absolve the company, and contradicts their initial comment that no chemicals were used “in any part of the clean-up” operation.
-Additionally, even if some of these products, like Aquaneat, are classified as herbicides, Cygnet Plus Surfactant is described as a "penetrant, wetter, and surfactant all in one product," designed to increase the uptake of herbicide into plants.
-This chemical's material data safety sheet clearly warns that it should be kept “out of drains, sewers, ditches and waterways” and "DO NOT release this product into the environment."
+Additionally, even if these products are classified as herbicides instead of dispersants or surfactants, the material data safety sheet for Cynet Plus Surfactant clearly says to keep the product “out of drains, sewers ditches, and waterways” and "DO NOT release this product into the environment."
 Robert Naman, the chemist who analyzed Ritter’s tar balls, noted that these herbicides also contain compounds with dispersant-like properties, that “activate and penetrate,” and include “polyethylene glycol... an OL compound very similar to what we found.”
 Naman also reiterated that a very large quantity of these chemicals would need to have been present in the river in order to be detected.
-“It would have to be used in the River to treat the oil in the same manner as they did in the BP oil spill,” he said.
+“It would have to be used in the river to treat the oil in the same manner as they did in the BP oil spill,” he said.

 Dr. Riki Ott, an oil spill anthropologist who has been assisting Barlond-Smith with community health surveys, suspects that Enbridge was able to use these products because they may belong to a category of chemicals separate from “dispersants” and “bioremediation agents” which “don’t have any reporting requirements.”
 She was also surprised that none of the chemicals listed in the document “are on the EPA product schedule.
 It’s supposed to be the only list of products that can be used.”